dariotoman/website/_pages/eco403_using_esttab.md

 This will produce a very ugly table, with too many dummy variables, t-stats instead of standard errors, and the wrong significance stars!
 We can easily fix all of that by adding some options to the command

 - _se_ will add standard errors in parenthesis
 - _label_ will use variable labels instead of names.
 Please use labels.
-No one knows what wants to be guessing what _lnhct_1_pc_4rtk_ means....
+No one wants to be guessing what _lnhct_1_pc_4rtk_ means....
 - _keep_ will let you specify what coefficients you want to report.
 In our case, we only really care about Log(GNPpc) and Log(Population)
 - _star(* 0.10 ** 0.05  *** 0.01)_ will produce the usual star system that we use be (outdated, wrong) convention